 The future transportation system of the Town of Haymarket must strongly support and complement the future land use plan of the Town.
 Increasing internal and external pressures on the Town's transportation infrastructure require the Town to take a more proactive stance on transportation issues to facilitate ease of movement and an efficient transportation system within the Town limits.
-The Town must take a more aggressive approach with Regional Transportation Authorities, Prince William County and Virginia Department of Transportation to both encourage mass transit and improve the transportation plan should be to facilitate ease of movement and provide an efficient transportation system, it is recognized that roads have considerable impact on adjacent land uses.
+The Town must take a more aggressive approach with Regional Transportation Authorities, Prince William County and Virginia Department of Transportation to both encourage mass trans it and improve the transportation infrastructure in Haymarket and its surrounds.
+While a major objective of any transportation plan should be to facilitate ease of movement and provide an efficient transportation system, it is recognized that roads have considerable impact on adjacent land uses.
 Consequently, the two must be planned concurrently, with full attention directed to existing character and land uses as well as environmental impact.
 All new development should have roads constructed in accordance with VDOT standards to ensure that they are accepted in the State's road system.